marco-liberale/OpenEye/README.md

 # OpenEye
-**"Note: This tool is in pre-alpha, more updates will be coming soon.**
+**Note: This tool is in pre-alpha, more updates will be coming soon.**
 # Documentation

 ## Introduction